How to Find Fulfillment in Life?

 The top two tend to be infidelity and money.
 Beyond that, bickering, weight gain, unrealistic expectations, lack of intimacy or equality, and abuse rate next.
 Divorce rarely happens for lack of love.
 More often than not, it happens because the members within a relationship feel unhappy, unfulfilled, and they want the freedom to find that fulfillment.

 Brandan and Kacey have been married for a year now.
 They love each other, but it’s already getting rocky.
-Kacey is a pharmacy Technician.
+Kacey is a Pharmacy Technician.
 It’s a job which she enjoys and finds pleasure in doing.
 The routine isn’t so monotonous that she goes crazy.
 Plus, since she works inside a hospital pharmacy she deals with nurses, Pharmacists, and Doctors.
 There’s a need to build professional relationships but no customer service is necessary.
 This is preferential to Kacey for a number of reasons and is the primary reason she finds so much joy in her work.

 Brandan has an engineering degree, but he works construction.
 One day, about 9 months into their marriage, Brandan comes home after having stormed out of his work.
-He’d lost his temper with the foreman, because at the end of the day Brandan knows more about soffit and how to install it than anyone else.
+He’d lost his temper with the foreman, because at the end of the day Brandan knows more about software and how to install it than anyone else.
 He walked in huffing and puffing, unable to hold in his frustration, and launched into a tirade about how he’s so much smarter than his foreman, and he should have that job.

 This isn’t the first time Kacey heard all of this, but she sat silently and patiently while Brandan vented.
-Two weeks later, Brandan still hasn’t found new work since he has no decent references from any of his many past employers, and Kacey can’t afford the three-bedroom apartment, her car payment, his truck payment, vehicle insurances, and utilities on her own.
+Two weeks later, Brandan still hasn’t found new work since he has no decent references from any of his many past employers.
+Kacey can’t afford the three-bedroom apartment, her car payment, his truck payment, vehicle insurances, and utilities on her own.

 They move out of their three-bedroom apartment into a one bedroom, one loft room, shop apartment on her mother’s property.
 It’s livable, but not suitable since Brandan also has three children with his first wife who visit Kacey and Brandan on the weekends.
-It doesn’t take long until Brandan begins to blame Kacey for everything:
+It doesn’t take long until Brandan begins to blame Kacey for everything.

 Losing visitation with his kids, their inability to maintain and expensive apartment, his inability to keep a job, her inability to work full time and be the housewife, blah, blah, blah.
 The list goes on.
 Brandan begins to wish he’d never married Kacey since she’s not good enough, but at the same time he starts to get jealous of Kacey’s friends.

 Kacey comes from a family of boys.
 All of her friends are male.
 She’s even friends with her ex-boyfriends and has rules about this; chief among them is to never regress back into a failed relationship.
 It’s her gospel.
 However, Brandan can’t handle it, so he begins to become abusive.
-He takes her phone, monitors her texts, and even goes so far as to force Kacey to close her Facebook and IG accounts.
+He takes her phone, monitors her texts, and even goes so far as to force Kacey to close her Facebook and Skype accounts.

 Ten years later, Kacey and Brandan have been divorced for nine years.
 They’re both re-married.
 She’s happily married to Chris, and they’re about to celebrate their 8th anniversary.
 Brandan is on the brink of his 4th divorce with yet another ex-wife to be claiming physical abuse.